Arch Linux mail server tutorial - part 3 - Get DNS right, it's important!

 Because computers communicate using numbers, and we humans, obviously, do not, DNS translates such numbers into human-friendly phrases.
 Each IP address on the Internet must be distinct from others.
-An IPv4 address could be a set of any four numbers, like 184.108.40.206.
+An IPv4 address could be a set of any four numbers in the range from 0 to 255, like 22.214.171.124.
 When you type a domain name into your browser, the DNS system translates the domain name into the IP address associated with the domain.
 Once the website IP address is found, your browser connects with the web server and the requested page is displayed in your browser.
 This works the same for SMTP servers when they relay email.

 DNS is the cornerstone in how the Internet functions.